 - Commercial or work vehicles (non M1) are only permitted during specific hours if visiting or working at a property with a Visitor's note displayed: Permitted times: Mon-Fri.
 08:00-18:00; Sat.
 09:00-13:00 and not at all on Sundays or Bank Holidays.
 Emergency Vehicles are excluded.

 - Residents must ensure that all visitors, including tradesmen, place a note in the windscreen of their vehicle with the address of the resident they are visiting, date of visit and contact phone number in case of emergencies.

 - Visitors’ Notes may be used for a maximum of 2 weeks only in any one period.
 Visitors wishing to stay for longer than 2 weeks may apply to the Estate office for a temporary badge.

 - HLE does not recognise the National or Camden Blue Disabled Badges; only the HLE Blue Badge which is for use in a disabled bay.

 - Vehicles must be parked as close as reasonably possible to their property so as not to inconvenience other residents.

 - Vehicles must not park on yellow or white lines or on hatched areas.

 - Vehicles must not park in such a way as to obstruct others.

-- No parking on the Hillway/Swain’s Lane entrance for more than 2 hours.
+- Parking on the Hillway/Swain’s Lane entrance is for no more than 3 hours.